 Keeping Up With Your Courses

 time complaining about the subject or the instructor.
-And dont sit back
+And don't

 Take advantage of these set-aside times.

 about missed assignments.
-Its wise not to rely on other students for this
+It's wise not to rely on other

 also demonstrate your commitment to your work.